timrwwatson/ha-cups-sane-addon/README.md

+# This is a very small modification from https://github.com/vtechs-ja/ha-cups-sane-addon
+Basically it adds some extra printer drivers based of some of the docker file from here: https://github.com/neutralvibes/pi-cups

+Otherwise there isn't anything new.
+I wasn't able to access the /data folders (due to running HA natively) thus forking and adding the repos at build time.

 # Network Print & Scan Server for Home Assistant

 Turn your HA host into a network print and scan server.
 Share USB printers and scanners across your network with CUPS printing, SANE scanning, and a modern web-based scanning interface.